Zypperman/xiandan/04 CS Lore/Software Engineering Principles/SWE Intro.md

 > "Each significant piece of functionality in a program should be implemented in just one place in the source code.
 Where similar functions are carried out by distinct pieces of code, it is generally beneficial to combine them into one by abstracting out the varying parts."

 TLDR, write to achieve minimal repetition.
 There should be no intersection in the individual functionality of your functions.
-(Either they do something on their own, or theyre made of more helper functions with abit more code.)
+(Either they do something on their own, or theyre made of other functions + abit more code.)

 This also applies to:
 - Types &#8594; parameterized types or subtypes
 - sub-computation, between helper and first-class functions.

 ## The Abstraction Barriers (dividing role responsibilities)